 - Select Factory data reset.

 With that said, we can conclude this article.
-Thank you for reading and make sure to tell us if the issue is resolved.
+Thank you for reading and make sure to tell us you managed to fix the problem.
 The comments section is just below and you can also reach us on Facebook and Twitter.